Ho Ai Ting

 Ai Ting read law at the University of Leeds and later was admitted as a barrister at law at Lincoln’s Inn, London.
 She was admitted as an advocate and solicitor of the High Court of Malaya in 2011.

-Ai Ting is fluent in English, Mandarin, and Bahasa Malaysia, both written and spoken.
+Ai Ting is fluent in English, Mandarin and Bahasa Malaysia, both written and spoken.
+She is also one of the liaison persons with the Firm’s China Desk.

 Ai Ting read law at the University of Leeds and later was admitted as a barrister at law at Lincoln’s Inn, London.
 She was admitted as an advocate and solicitor of the High Court of Malaya in 2011.

-Ai Ting is fluent in English, Mandarin, and Bahasa Malaysia, both written and spoken.
+Ai Ting is fluent in English, Mandarin and Bahasa Malaysia, both written and spoken.
+She is also one of the liaison persons with the Firm’s China Desk.

 • Corporate and Commercial Disputes